 - Primary Care Career Scientist Award, 2002

-National Primary Care Career Scientist, Senior Lecturer in Primary Care, Medical School at University College London (Updated January 2012)
+Current Position: National Primary Care Career Scientist, Senior Lecturer in Primary Care, Medical School at University College London (Updated 1/2014)

 Murray E, Burns J, May C, Finch T, O’Donnell C, Wallace P, Mair F. Why is it difficult to implement e-health initiatives?
 A qualitative study.
 Implementation Science 2011;6(1):6.

 Ahluwalia S, Murray E, Stevenson F, Kerr C, Burns J. A “heartbeat moment”: Qualitative study of GP views of patients bringing health information from the internet to a consultation.
 British Journal of General Practice 2010;60(571):88 -94.

 Kerr C, Murray E, Noble L, Morris R, Bottomley C, Stevenson F, Patterson D, Peacock R, Turner I, Jackson K, Nazareth I. The potential of web-based interventions for heart disease self-management: A mixed methods investigation.
 Journal of Medical Internet Research 2010;12(4):e56